-Let’s explore a few mistakes that you might commit as a parent and can cause stress for you and your child:
+Let’s go through a few mistakes that you might commit as a parent which can cause stress to you and your child:

-- Age Doesn’t Reflect Knowledge: Most parents have the notion that they know better than their child and their wisdom & experience will help be the ultimate guide to the child’s future.
-With information available at fingertips, giving an ear to what the child has to say can turn out to be enlightening.
+Most parents have the notion that they know better than their child and their wisdom and experience are the ultimate guides to the child’s future.
+This may not be always true.
+Giving an ear to what the child has to say can often turn out to be eye-opening.

-- Oblivious to Current Happenings: A lot of has changed a lot in the past decade and that too at a very fast pace.
-The current job market is very dynamic and with it has changed the demand for new knowledge and skills.
-To make the right decision for your child requires you to be aware of the current trends.
-Having a piece of preconceived and outdated information can hurt your child’s future.
-For e.g., if your child chooses to be an engineer, you will have to be aware of new fields of study in the domain (like Artificial Intelligence, robotics) to make informed career decisions.
+A lot has changed in the past decade and that too at a very fast pace.
+There is an ever-increasing demand for new technology and skill knowledge.
+To make the right decision for your child, you must be aware of the current trends.
+Having preconceived and outdated information can ruin your child’s career.
+For e.g., if your child chooses to be an engineer, you must be aware of the new fields of study in the domain (like Artificial Intelligence, Robotics) to make informed career decisions.

-- Not Seeking Guidance to Impart Guidance: Given that your child chooses to be an engineer as a career option, then what is the next step?
+Let’s say your child dreams to be an engineer, what is the next step?
 Not Sure?
-Take guidance regarding the best colleges, the entrance examinations your child needs to attempt to take admissions, the pattern of these entrance tests.
-A guided, informed decision will give you and your child clarity on how to proceed and what necessary steps he/she should take.
+Take guidance regarding the best colleges, the entrance exams your child needs to crack, the pattern of these tests, etc. A guided, informed decision will give you clarity on how to proceed and what necessary steps are to be taken.
 For e.g., most of these entrance tests are now conducted online.
 If your child still uses traditional study techniques, like practicing with pen and paper, probably he/she won’t do good at these online tests.
-Online mock tests are the future and as parents being aware of it will prove to be boon for your child.

-- Not Having a Meaningful Conversation With The Child: It has been scientifically proven that brainstorming with children can help parents know their child’s likes and dislike and make a more informed career decision.
+It has been scientifically proven that holding meaningful discussions and brainstorming sessions can help parents know their child’s likes and dislikes, thereby helping them make a more informed career decision.

-- Not Being There For The Child: It’s not about taking a decision and let your child walk the rest of the path alone.
-It’s about supporting your child in every step and in every ups and downs.
-There will be tough times and open communication is the key.
-Providing an environment of trust and resources throughout the journey that the child has embarked upon help him/her achieve the final goal.
+It’s not about making a decision and letting your child walk the rest of the path alone.
+It’s about supporting your child at every step.
+There will be tough times; open communication is the key.
+Providing an environment of trust and being there for them throughout the journey will help them achieve the final goal.

-- Showing Frustrations: Work can be hectic and so can be your child not doing well in studies.
-The trick is not to pressurize your child but to show positive aspects of each shortcoming.
+Work can be hectic.
+Your child’s poor academic performance often adds to the frustration.
+The trick is not to pressurize them, but to show positive aspects of each shortcoming.
 Hold the hand of your child to help him/her overcome weaknesses and lead the way.

 Gone are the days when career options were limited.
-Give your child the freedom and guide him/her to adapt to the changing dynamics of the market.
-A wide scope of opportunities lies ahead, don’t tie your child’s fate.
-Let your child fly!
+A wide scope of opportunities lies ahead.
+Give your child the freedom to choose.
+Let them fly!